olivia3395/academic-homepage/about.md

 I grew up in **Jinan, China**—a city poetically known as *“the City of Springs”*, where clear artesian waters ripple through willow-lined streets and stone bridges.
 It’s a place steeped in **natural beauty**, **literary tradition**, and **a calm, steady rhythm** that shaped my early years.
 The sounds of gurgling springs, street vendors selling candied hawthorn, and children’s laughter in banyan-shaded courtyards form a soundtrack I still carry with me.

-I was fortunate to be surrounded by a warm and encouraging family—my parents, both teachers, nurtured my curiosity with stacks of books and open-ended questions.
+I was fortunate to be surrounded by a warm and encouraging family—my parents nurtured my curiosity with stacks of books and open-ended questions.
 My closest childhood friends were the kind you share secret notebooks with.
+In my spare time, I’m a devoted fan of **Mandarin R&B**—I grew up listening to the smooth vocals of **Leehom Wang**, **David Tao**, and **Khalil Fong**, and I still get a rush of nostalgia whenever those classic tracks come on.

 Art and music were central to my upbringing.
 I trained in **piano**, **vocal performance**, **ink painting**, **Chinese calligraphy**, and **creative writing** for many years—forms that taught me not just technique, but patience, precision, and the beauty of structure.
 I spent countless quiet evenings practicing scales or composing short stories, often lost in a world of rhythm and narrative.